 The fair value of the 1,010,000 options re-priced on May 19, 2015 was \$30,932.
 The fair value of stock options re-priced was calculated using the Black-Scholes Option Pricing Model using the weighted average assumptions below.
 Fair value is particularly impacted stock price volatility determined using historical price data for a term equivalent to the expected life of the option.

-Risk-free interest rate 1.69%
+1.69%

-Expected life of options 3.27 years
+3.27 years

-Annualized volatility 159%
+159%

-Dividend rate 0%
+0%

-Forfeiture rate 0%
+0%

-Weighted average fair value per option \$0.03
+\$0.03

-NEVADA SUNRISE GOLD CORPORATION NOTES TO THE CONSOLIDATED FINANCIAL STATEMENTS September 30, 2015 and 2014 (Expressed in Canadian Dollars)
+NEVADA SUNRISE GOLD CORPORATION NOTES TO THE CONDENSED INTERIM CONSOLIDATED FINANCIAL STATEMENTS December 31, 2015 (Expressed in Canadian Dollars) (Unaudited - Prepared by Management)